 Victorian Bustle Dress Basics

 Stick to cottons or other natural looking fabrics.
 But, for the bustle years, you can get more playful with colors and patterns.
 Small or large painted florals are always a safe fabric to choose for the era.
-Colors should be what are naturally found in a garden.
+Colors should be what is naturally found in a garden.
 Trims were used abundantly on bustle dresses.
 Although, less so for the late bustle.

-Before we go into the individual major styles, lets first start with items you will need that each of these bustle styles have in common.
+Before we go into the individual major styles, lets first start with items you will need that each of these bustle dress styles have in common.
 You will need a corset.
 A custom made corset will fit best but a ready made steel bone corset is fine to start out with.
 Here are several styles you can choose from.
 You may also like to get a chemise, drawers, or corset cover.
 Although, you can use items you may already have.
 A corset cover is optional.
-But, a good tank top can be your chemise (worn under the corset) and a nice pair of thin fabric shorts your bottoms.
-I would recommend wearing anything with a closed crotch over your corset for ease when using the facilities.
+But, a good tank top can be your chemise (worn under the corset) and a nice pair of thin fabric shorts as your bottoms.
+I recommend wearing anything with a closed crotch over your corset, not under, for ease when using the facilities.